 While the internet "seizes our attention only to scatter it" (The Shallows - Nicholas Carr), meditation invites us to gently settle down with "what is".
 As such, meditation is the perfect anti-dote to electronic devices' amazing capacity to scatter our attention.
 Meditation reigns it in and focuses it.
 It increases our power of concentration.
 In fact, one definition of meditation according to Patanjali's Yoga Sutra (3.2) is "a sustained state of concentration".
 Meditation makes the mind laser-like, a powerful tool to accomplish anything faster, better and more creatively.

 The Benefits of Single-Tasking

 I am a big fan of single-tasking.
-It doesn't always come easy, but when I make a conscious effort to focus on one thing at the time, it amazes me how within minutes my mind feels clear and creative.
+It doesn't always come easy, but when I make a conscious effort to focus on one thing at the time, I’m amazed at how much more clear-minded and creative I feel within minutes.
 We could call that state the zone, or meditation in motion.

 Suggestions for A Healthier Relationship With the Electronic Devices in Your Life